trcmohitmandokhot/staticwebsteps/README.md

 ## Navigating the repository
 src - All source code for this website lies in the root folder.
 website - A githubpages.io website is built from the root directory.
 You can view the website [here]().
 README.md - The documentation for this repository.
+_sites - Jekyll build generated folder (can be safely ignored).
+Care will be taken to remove it from the repo, to help lower the size and reduce code duplication.

 ## 0. Installations and Prep
 The Jekyll step-by-step [tutorial](https://jekyllrb.com/docs/installation/) is a great reference for installations you need.